 - It keeps the bewildered herd reliant on the specialized class.

 - It shapes the likes, dislikes, and behavior of the bewildered herd.

-Amygdalae hijacking is one of the worst aspects of well functioning propaganda because not only does it it alter our opinions about world affairs, it also severely limits our personal potential and quality of life.
+Amygdala hijacking is one of the worst aspects of well functioning propaganda because not only does it alter our opinions about world affairs, it also severely limits our personal potential and quality of life.